browndeer/coprthr/doc/coprthr_primer/coprthr_primer_stdcl_examples.md

 STDCL provides different ways to manage OpenCL kernel code.
 The examples in clopen_example/ demonstrate the functionality.
-First we need some kernel code to use, and so we will start with a simple outer product kernel with macro defining a coefficient to included in the operation.
-In the kernel code below, note that if COEF is note defined it will be set to 1.
+First we need some kernel code to use, and so we will start with a simple outer product kernel with a macro defining a coefficient to be included in the operation.
+In the kernel code below, note that if COEF is not defined, it will be set to 1.

 ~~~
 /* outerprod.cl */